High Negative Ion Gain MMThGEM-Micromegas Detector for Directional Dark Matter Searches: Detector Configuration and Experimental Setup

 \section{Detector Configuration and Experimental Setup}

 The TPC used in this work is depicted in \autoref{fig:detector_config} and consists of a cathode, a MMThGEM and a Micromegas.
 A MMThGEM is a MicroPattern Gaseous Detector (MPGD) similar in structure to a Thick-Gaseous Electron Multiplier (ThGEM) \cite{Bressler2023} which incorporates additional mesh layers \cite{Olivera2018}.
 The two stage MMThGEM device, used in this work, consists of top and bottom electrode layers and 4 intermediate mesh layers, for improved amplification properties.
-These electrode layers establish a collection field, and two pairs of amplification and transfer fields.
+These electrode layers establish a collection field, and pairs of amplification and transfer fields; lower field strengths are utilised in the collection and transfer fields to facilitate the transfer of NIs while larger fields utilised in the amplification fields are designed to initiate electron stripping and avalanche.
 This design has recently demonstrated significant sub-10$^5$ gas gains in SF$_6$ \cite{McLean2024} and has therefore been identified as a suitable gain stage device for coupling with a multi-dimensional readout plane like a Micromegas.

 A Micromegas detector is a type of MPGD which utilises a parallel plate avalanche region, established between a mesh electrode and a micro-strip plane \cite{Attie2021}.
 The Micromegas used in this work was mounted 1 mm below the MMThGEM and consists of a Diamond Like Carbon (DLC) resistive anode layer on top of orthogonal x and y micro-strip electrode planes.
 The y-strips are situated above the x-strips and have a width of 100 µm and 220 µm respectively with a pitch of 250 µm.
 The Micromegas has an active area of 10 $\times$ 10 cm$^2$, identical to the MMThGEM.